bagisto/bagisto-docs/index.md

       `http(s)://example.com/public`

 2. Try our old fashioned way to install Bagisto:

-    - Execute this commands for create project
+    - Execute these commands below as in their order

     ```
-      composer create-project bagisto/bagisto
+      1. composer create-project bagisto/bagisto
     ```

-    - Execute by bagisto commands :

-        ```
-          php artisan bagisto:install
-        ```
-         **Features of this command**

-        #  **Note :** It will check if the .env file is already created or not, if already created then please fill the following details in .env file :

-            -   APP_TIMEZONE
-            -   APP_LOCALE
-            -   LOG_CHANNEL
-            -   APP_CURRENCY
-            -   DB_DATABASE
-            -   DB_USERNAME
-            -   DB_PASSWORD

-         - It will create .env and then by asking the below options :
-            -  Please select the default locale or press enter to continue [en]:
-            -  Please enter the default timezone [Asia/Kolkata]:
-            -  Please enter the default currency [USD]:
-            -  What is the database name to be used by bagisto?:
-            -  What is your database username?:
-            -  What is your database password?:

-         -  Migrate all tables into database

-         -  Seeds basic data for bagisto kickstart

-         -  Publish Assets and Configurations

-         -  Link Storage Directory To Public Directory

-         -  Composer Autoload

-        After that run php artisan serve to start using Bagisto Cheers!

-    - Execute by Composer Command

-      - Configure your database:
+    - Now configure your database:

-      If the command (Step 1) above was completed successfully, then you'll find the directory **bagisto** and all of its available code.
+      If the command above was completed successfully, then you'll find the directory **bagisto** and all of its available code.

       Find file **_.env_** inside the  **bagisto** directory and set the environment variables listed below: